swapkada/zephyr_ext_Adv/README.rst

 BLE5 Support:
 *****************
-BLE advertsing is Supported in both Host and Controller side.
+BLE advertising is Supported on both Host and Controller side.

 Supported Features: